ivan-volnov/binance_order_book/README.md

 # binance_order_book

-A Binance Order Book Example
+Binance Order Book Example

 ## Requirements

 - C++17 compiller.
 It was tested on Apple clang version 12.0.0
 - Any OS.
-It was tested on macOS
+Although it was tested on macOS only
 - CMake

 ## Compilation